chebyshev_polynomial#

 - Parameters:

-spatial_dimension (int) – Dimension of the domain space of the polynomial.
+spatial_dimension (int) – Spatial dimension of the multi-index set (\(m\)); the value of

 Create an instance of polynomial with a